 - Having and using appropriate technology to accomplish its objectives and enable dynamic teaching and learning of the wide range of visual art curricula.

 - Evaluation of learners using a variety of formative and summative assessment methods and technologies.

 - Ongoing revision of course design and instruction based on the feedback from students, peers, and self-reflection.

 - Technical support and professional development provided for learners and educators by the sponsoring institution.

 NAEA believes that in the K12 setting, high quality, effective distance learning in art education also includes:

 - Curriculum aligned with local, state and national visual arts standards using multiple strategies and technologies to engage and assess authentic student learning.

-- Design and instruction by certified/licensed, highly-qualified art educators as defined by NAEA’s Professional Standards for Visual Arts Educators (NAEA, 2009).
+- Design and instruction by effective educators who are certified/licensed in visual art as defined by NAEA’s Professional Standards for Visual Arts Educators (NAEA, 2009).

 Schlosser, L., & Simonson, M. (2006).
 Distance education: Definition and glossary of terms (2nd ed.).
 Charlotte, NC: Information Age Publishing.
 International Association for K-12 Online Learning.
 (2011).
 National standards for quality online teaching.
 Retrieved from http://www.inacol.org/